sonniebailey/sonniebailey.github.io/about-content.md

 If you're worth a lot of money, and Fairhaven Wealth's services move the needle even a small amount, then it might well be worth it, beyond any psychological or emotional benefit the service offers.

-#### How does this fee structure differ from most financial planners?
+Another way of thinking about the cost in comparison to how most financial planners charge.

 If you have a lot of money to invest, it's also worth noting that many financial advisers planners in a less transparent manner, and you can end up paying *significantly* more than than $5,000.
 When you think about what you might pay elsewhere, $5,000 might start to seem cheap!

 Many financial planners charge annual fees that are calculated as a percentage of the financial assets they are advising on and managing.
 If you have a portfolio of $1 million, and you are being charged 1% of your portfolio, this comes to around $10,000 per year. $2 million at 1% is $20,000, $4 million is $40,000, you get the picture.
 On top of this, you might also have to pay additional platform fees for them to provide this service (which they might receive, but is a cost related to the service).

 To be clear, the service that these advisers provide is different to Fairhaven Wealth.
-They will be focused on providing definitive advice and/or financial plans, and are usually responsible for managing transactions on your behalf.
+They are usually responsible for managing transactions on your behalf.
+They also offer an ongoing service.
 This is valuable and important for many people.
 Many also charge less than 1%, particularly for those with larger portfolios.

 For some people, I believe that Fairhaven Wealth provides a lot of the genuine value that they would receive from these ongoing engagements, and possibly with lower risk and potential conflict of interest.
 (Lower risk because there is no third party that can touch your finances, and less conflicts of interest because Fairhaven Wealth's remuneration model isn't linked to a particular class of financial assets, which could potentially lead to a bias in favour of these assets.)

 ### What will I get out of Fairhaven Wealth's service?

 The main aim is to help you be more comfortable with the decisions that are available to you, and make them in a more informed and confident way.

+In terms of what those insights and decisions are, it's impossible for me to know until we've had the conversations in question.
+I've found that everyone takes different things away from engaging with Fairhaven Wealth.

-Some discussions centre more narrowly about a specific decision or set of decisions.
-But even with these conversations, these decisions are contextualised within the broader scope of their situations.
+Some engagements centre more narrowly about a specific decision or set of decisions.
 Some conversations are more narrowly about financial products.
-But again, these conversations are contextualised within the bigger picture, and are only discussed after stepping back and determining whether financial products are appropriate in the first place, and this is the appropriate level of granularity for the conversation.

-In terms of what those insights and decisions are, it's impossible for me to know until we've had the conversations in question.
-I've found that everyone takes different things away from my engagements.
+But even when this is the case, these these decisions are contextualised within the broader scope of their situations.
+Some engagements are more high-level.

+If I'm truly candid, although we will almost certainly talk about financial products, whether they be investment products or insurance products, I don't consider this to be a core value proposition of Fairhaven Wealth's service.
+The service is about taking a bigger picture perspective, including whether and how financial products might fit into your situation, and how you might think about them.

+#### Examples of how clients have benefited from working with Fairhaven Wealth

-#### Examples of what clients have gained from Fairhaven Wealth's service
+You can read directly from client testimonials [here](www.fairhavenwealth.co.nz/testimonials).
+In my own words, below are some examples of what clients have gained from working with Fairhaven Welath:

-The best I can do is to share different ways that clients of Fairhaven Wealth's services benefitted.

 * Many clients have realised that they're invested far too conservatively than necessary, and haven't fully appreciated the offsetting risk they are taking with this – of ending up with significantly less money over the long run, which might not impact them so much as their loved ones and the causes they care about.